 Here’s a short and sweet list of my stupid decisions:

-In case you didn’t know, I had a small-time business with my friends back in college where we opened a concessionaire for about three months.
+In case you didn’t know, I had a small-time business with my friends back in college where we opened a concessionaire for a few months.
 It was fun experience no doubt, and it was worth every second of my time.
-We didn’t earn large sums from it, but we did get back what we invested in the business.
-And it was a good first-hand experience on how I fair with business and money.
+We didn’t earn a large profit from it, but we did get back what we invested in the business and it was a good first-hand experience on how I fair with it as well as money.
 However, I made the worst mistake of not saving the money I earned, or investing it in something that could benefit the future me, financially.
-Yes, I did use it to pay off my laptop to my dad (which I am still using now after 3 years so like, I guess half points for having a good purchase) but I could’ve used the money for another financial instrument, such as a mutual fund or my very own life insurance.
+Yes, I did use it to pay off my laptop to my dad, which I am still using now after years of purchasing it so I guess I get half brownie points for having a good purchase.
+Thinking about it now however, I could’ve used that same money for another financial instrument, such as a mutual fund or my very own life insurance which would’ve been useful now that I’m approaching my late 20s.

 Not picking the right job